hackerjeff705/tb3_simple_autopilot_cpp/README.md

 - The Pure Pursuit controller enables the robot to navigate smoothly and accurately along predefined waypoints.
 - The AEB system enhances safety by detecting obstacles and taking appropriate actions.

+## Installation
 Feel free to install or copy the code for your own projects!

+* Create a package for your computer and raspberry pi4b.
+* Download/clone the project
+* Move the respective folders to their respective directories
+* Build and run!

 ## Usage
 To use this project: